Adaptation Action Coalition (Completed)

 Kenya

-Kenya’s Country Climate Change Funds Fund is a mechanism through which counties can create, access, and use climate finance from different sources to build community resilience through projects identified and prioritized by local communities.
+Kenya’s County Climate Change Funds Fund is a mechanism through which counties can create, access, and use climate finance from different sources to build community resilience through projects identified and prioritized by local communities.

 Partners: